 What follows is Jodi Taylor’s guest blog about her path to self-publication.
-Do read what follows: Jodi tried the agent route, wasn’t successful (we’re still not sure why not), so published her book independently with amazing success, emerging at the end of the process with a three-book deal from an independent publisher.
+Jodi tried the agent route, wasn’t successful (we’re still not sure why), so published her book independently with amazing success, emerging at the end of the process with a three-book deal from an independent publisher.

 Some time ago, I sat down and wrote the first sentence of my novel, Just One Damned Thing After Another.

 Actually, that’s not true, because, having no idea what I was doing, I started in the middle of my book and wrote backwards, but I like a good dramatic opening.